forsberg1/marvel-on-rails/README.md

 Marvel api example with rails

 # Install notes
-Clone this project
+Clone this repo
-Go into specific folder
+Go into relevant folder
-Run bundle
+Do a bundle
+Last type rails s to start an instance of rails server.